Driving Without Auto Insurance (2023)

 Vehicle impoundment or license plate removal is possible if you drive without insurance.
 However, this is an uncommon response to a first-time offense.
 You’ll more often see vehicle impoundment for driving with a suspended registration.

-If your vehicle is impounded, most states require you to show proof of insurance before you can claim your car.
+If your vehicle gets impounded for driving without auto insurance, most states require you to show proof of insurance before you can get your car.
 You’ll probably have to pay a fee to get your car back, too.

 Free Auto Insurance Comparison